ADHD information and resources

 - Difficulties with managing emotions (including anger and rejection)

 - Relationship difficulties (with romantic partners, friends or colleagues).

 The good news for university students is that counselling sessions at most universities are offered free of charge so there is no better opportunity to begin working on developing strategies to manage whichever difficulties you encounter as a result of having an ADHD-mind.
-The counsellors at Curtin’s Counselling and Disability Services work with many students with ADHD – find out how to make an appointment.
+The counsellors at Curtin’s Counselling and AccessAbility Services work with many students with ADHD – find out how to make an appointment.